Learning Agile Soccer Skills for a Bipedal Robot with Deep Reinforcement Learning: Materials and Methods

 \subsubsection{Regularization for Safe Behaviors}

-We limited the range of possible actions for each joint to allow sufficient range of motion while minimizing the risk of self-collisions (see \tableref{table:joint_limits} in \aref{app:joint_limits}).
-We also included two shaping reward terms to improve sim-to-real transfer and reduce robot breakages (see \tableref{table:ShapingRewards}).
-In particular, we found that highly dynamic gaits and kicks often led to excessive stress on the knee joints from the impacts between the feet and the ground or the ball, which caused the gears to break.
+We limited the range of possible actions for each joint to allow sufficient range of motion while minimizing the risk of self-collisions (\tableref{table:joint_limits} in \aref{app:environment_details}).
+We also included two shaping reward terms to improve sim-to-real transfer and reduce robot breakages (see \tableref{table:ShapingRewards} in \aref{app:training_details}).
+In particular, we found that highly dynamic gaits and kicks often led to excessive stress on the knee joints from the impacts between the feet and the ground or the ball, which caused gear breakage.
 We mitigated this by regularizing the policies via a penalty term to minimize the time integral of torque peaks (thresholded above \SI{5}{\N\m}) as calculated by MuJoCo for the constraint forces on the targeted joints.
 In addition to the knee breakages, we noticed the agent would often lean forward when walking.
 This made the gait faster and more dynamic, but when transferred to a real robot, it would often cause the robot to loose balance and fall forward.
-As a fix, we added a reward term for keeping an upright pose within the threshold of \SI{11.5}{\degree}.
-Incorporating these two reward components led to robust policies for transfer that rarely broke knee gears, and performed almost as well at scoring goals and defending against the opponent.
+To mitigate this effect we added a reward term for keeping an upright pose within the threshold of 11.5\degree.
+Incorporating these two reward components led to robust policies for transfer that rarely broke knee gears, and performed well at scoring goals and defending against the opponent.